Ezzinehajar/file-orchestrator/tmp.md

 	- staging
 	- commit (message)
 	- push to remote
-     -started to convert the filr
+     -started to convert the file
      13/06:
      -convert lines to object and save data

      15/06
      	- skip/jump the first 5 lines
-     	- read the array to fill each field on the ShortSellingEligibleSecurityEntity
+     	- read the array to fill each field on the ShortSellingEligibleSecurityEntity 16/06
+    -finished the read file csv
+    -started the part of integration test
+    19/06
+    -doing the integration test